 The information in Tables 4.1-4.4 has been reproduced from Protected Forest Areas in the UK (not National Statistics).
-They have been derived from a variety of sources, and are unlikely to give a wholly accurate inventory of protected areas in the United Kingdom.
+It has been derived from a variety of sources, and is unlikely to give a wholly accurate inventory of protected areas in the United Kingdom.
 The woodland categories used in Tables 4.1 and 4.3 are defined as: